samkulkarni20/rook/design/yugabyte/yugabytedb-rook-design.md

 # Cluster Settings

 ### Master/TServer
 Master & TServer are two essential components of a YugabyteDB cluster.
+Master is responsible for recording and maintaining system metadata & for admin activities.
+TServers are mainly responsible for data I/O.
 Specify Master/TServer specific attributes under `master`/`tserver`.
-The valid attributes are `replicas`, `network` & `volumeClaimTemplates`.
+The valid attributes are `replicas`, `network` & `volumeClaimTemplate`.

 ### Replica Count
 Specify replica count for `master` & `tserver` pods under `replicas` field.
 This is a **required** field.